skalenetwork/predeployed-generator/README.md

 # predeployed-generator
-Tool for generating memory layout of smart contracts written in solidity
+A tool for generating memory layout of smart contracts written in solidity